Exploring historic sites and the city centre.

 READ MORE: Berlin Street Art - El Bocho.

 The Fernsehturm (Berlin TV tower).
-A highlight of the Berlin City skyline and great marker point for a tipsy walk back to your accommodation.
-You can head up to the top to dine in the 4-star restaurant or for an amazing 360-degree view of Berlin.
+A highlight of the Berlin City skyline and an excellent marker point for a tipsy walk back to your accommodation.
+You can head up to the top to dine in the 4-star restaurant or for a fantastic 360-degree view of Berlin.
 Beware of the queues!

 Peaches - Kick it.